TiarkRompf/scala3/README.md

 In addition, the capture checker was also modified for better support of higher-order functions, and `Sigma` types.
 Examples are found in the `ts-test/` folder.

+Running tests can be done by starting an `sbt` shell and then invoking `testCompilation captures` for capture checking tests, as well as `testCompilation typestate` for typestate tests.